Search for a place

 Broughton, an ancient metropolitan suburb, a burgh of barony, now absorbed into the New Town of Edinburgh.
 It stood on the old road from ancient Edinburgh to North Leith, and it is commemorated in the present names of Barony Street, Broughton Street, Broughton Place, and Broughton Park.
 Its tolbooth and courthouse, built in 1582, were demolished so late as 1829; some fragmentary remains of its streets were removed in 1870; and a small fragment of it still exists at the W end of Barony Street.

-Broughton is now part of Edinburgh district.
-Click here for graphs and data of how Edinburgh has changed over two centuries.
-For statistics about Broughton itself, go to Units and Statistics.
+Broughton is now part of EDINBURGH CITY OF City.
+Click here for graphs and data of how EDINBURGH CITY OF has changed over two centuries.
+For statistics about Broughton itself, go to Statistics.

 How to reference this page: